josephmisiti/awesome-machine-learning/README.md

 * [Bread Dataset Viewer](https://github.com/Bread-Technologies/mle_vscode_extension) - A VS Code extension for viewing and exploring large machine learning datasets (CSV, JSON, Parquet, etc.) directly within the editor without VS Code crashing in a clean UI.
 * [Bread WandB Viewer](https://github.com/Bread-Technologies/bread_wandb_viewer_extension) - A VS Code extension to view Weights & Biases experiments, logs, and artifacts within the IDE, eliminating the need to switch to the web UI and keeping data private.
 * [Cortexa](https://automata-index.vercel.app) - Free, open-access search engine for robotics, ML, and AI research papers (arXiv, MDPI, IEEE OA).
+* [OrcaReplay](https://github.com/Continuum-AI-Corp/OrcaReplay) - Record, replay and fork runs of coding agents.
+Captures below the harness so model traffic, shell exit codes, per-turn file changes and MCP calls share one timeline, then replays the run offline with the network off or forks it from a checkpoint onto a different model.

 <a name="books"></a>
 ## Books